-(1) The Finnish Immigration Service may provide an applicant or sponsor with an opportunity to prove their biological kinship with DNA analysis paid from state funds if no other adequate evidence of family ties based on biological kinship is available and if it is possible to obtain material evidence of the family ties through DNA analysis.
+The Finnish Immigration Service may provide an applicant or sponsor with an opportunity to prove their biological kinship with DNA analysis paid from state funds if no other adequate evidence of family ties based on biological kinship is available and if it is possible to obtain material evidence of the family ties through DNA analysis.
 (973/2007)

-- (2) A party shall be given proper information on the purpose and nature of DNA analysis and any consequences and risks involved.
-Carrying out DNA analysis requires that the person to be tested has given a written consent based on information and free will.
-Results of the analysis may not be used for any purposes other than establishing the family ties required for issuing a residence permit in cases as specified in the person's consent. - (3) If a party has deliberately given false information on his or her family ties, as a result of which the person and the family member indicated by him or her have been ordered to take a DNA test, the Finnish Immigration Service shall order the person concerned to reimburse the cost of the test to the State unless this is unreasonable under the circumstances.
-The decision of the Finnish Immigration Service is enforced as provided in the Act on the Recovery of Taxes and Charges through Execution (367/1961).
+A party shall be given proper information on the purpose and nature of DNA analysis and any consequences and risks involved.
+Carrying out DNA analysis requires that the person to be tested has given a free, informed and written consent.
+Results of the analysis may not be used for any purposes other than establishing the family ties required for issuing a residence permit in cases as specified in the person's consent.

+If a party has deliberately given false information on his or her family ties, as a result of which the person and the family member indicated by him or her have been ordered to take a DNA test, the Finnish Immigration Service shall order the person concerned to reimburse the cost of the test to the State unless this is unreasonable under the circumstances.
+The decision of the Finnish Immigration Service is enforced as provided in the Act on Collection of Taxes and Public Payments through Enforcement (367/1961).
 (973/2007)

-The Act on the Recovery of Taxes and Charges through Execution (367/1961) was repealed by the Act on Enforcement of Taxes and Charges (706/2007).
+The Act on Collection of Taxes and Public Payments through Enforcement (367/1961) was repealed by the Act on the Enforcement of Taxes and Public Payments (706/2007).

-Section 66 (242/2019) Carrying out DNA analyses
+Section 66 (216/2023) Carrying out DNA analyses

-- (1) DNA analyses are carried out at the Finnish Institute for Health and Welfare.
+DNA analyses are carried out at the Finnish Institute for Health and Welfare.
 The operator carrying out a DNA analysis shall send a statement based on the DNA analysis to the Finnish Immigration Service without delay.
-When the Finnish Immigration Service has issued a decision on the matter, it shall inform the operator who carried out the analysis that the samples and the data concerning DNA identification shall be destroyed. - (2) The sample required for a DNA analysis is collected from the inner lining of the mouth or as a blood sample.
-The sample from the inner lining of the mouth is collected by the person concerned, an official of the Finnish Immigration Service or the Foreign Service, or another person suitable for the purpose.
+When the Finnish Immigration Service has issued a decision on the matter, it shall inform the operator who carried out the analysis that the samples and the data concerning DNA identification shall be destroyed.

+The sample required for a DNA analysis is collected from the inner lining of the mouth or as a blood sample.
+The sample from the inner lining of the mouth is collected by the person concerned, a public official of the Finnish Immigration Service or the Foreign Service, or another person suitable for the purpose.
 The blood sample is taken by a healthcare professional.
-An official of the Finnish Immigration Service or the Foreign Service sends the sample to the operator specified in subsection 1 who carries out the analysis.
+A public official of the Finnish Immigration Service or the Foreign Service sends the sample to the operator specified in subsection 1 who carries out the analysis.

-- (3) The taking of samples shall be supervised and the identity of the person tested verified by an official of the Finnish Immigration Service or the Foreign Service.
-The official shall be present in person during the whole time when the sample is taken. - (4) Further provisions on carrying out DNA analyses may be given by government decree.
+The taking of samples shall be supervised and the identity of the person tested verified by a public official of the Finnish Immigration Service or the Foreign Service or a person in an employment relationship with a Finnish mission who is assigned by the Head of Mission and who has the skills required for the task.
+The public official or the person assigned by the Head of the Finnish mission shall be present in person during the whole time when the sample is taken.